andreyvit/jsonfix/README.md

 * lack of trailing commas,
 * lack of comments.

 Why this library: it's a tiny JSON preprocessor, allowing to use standard `encoding/json`.
-No code duplication, no missing features (e.g. .DisallowUnknownFields()), no surprises.
+No code duplication, no missing features (e.g. `DisallowUnknownFields`), no surprises.

 Usage